opensourceruby/iReporter/README.md

 This gem is written considering requirement of Rails app, but can be used as a regular ruby gem.

-Currently Ireporter allows to fetch the status of Sales and Finance reports, fetch the vendor number and extracts the sales reports.
+Currently Ireporter allows to Generate Access Token, View Access Token, Delete Access Token, fetch the status of Sales and Finance reports, fetch the vendor number and extracts the sales reports.
 We are still working on extracting Financial report feature and will be added in next release.